How to Use Bank Rules in QuickBooks Online

 To create a rule, you’ll need to fill in the boxes.

-3. In = does this rule apply to all of your bank accounts, just some of them, just one?
+3. In: Does this rule apply to all of your bank accounts, just some of them, just one?
 You pick!

-7. Payee = who (human or business name) is getting the funds
+6. Payee: Who (human or business name) is getting the funds

-8. Category = what account on the chart of accounts applies to this situation?
+7. Category: What account on the chart of accounts applies to this situation?

-10. How do you want to apply this rule?
-Auto-categorize and automatically add to your register without stopping at the bank feeds screen or auto-categorize and manually review?
-Pick whichever you’d prefer.
-I recommend manual review until you get comfortable.
+9. How do you want to apply this rule?: Auto-categorize and auto-add automatically adds it to your register without stopping at the bank feeds screen.
+Auto-categorize and manually review let’s you review it in the bank feeds first.

-Above you can see how I set this up for my example.
+Above, you can see how I set this up for my example.

-Above you can see how using bank rules changed the bank feeds.
+Above, you can see how using bank rules changed the bank feeds.
 QuickBooks Online automatically renamed the payee from a blank field and changed the expense from uncategorized expense to the expense account I picked.

 Bank rule number in QuickBooks Online